 Indicate whether the text color of territory names should match their territory's color or should be displayed with a fixed color.
 In case of a fixed color, specify the color:

-Indicate whether the font size of territory names should be determined dynamically based on the territory size (the larger the territory, the larger the name) or should be displayed with a fixed font size.
+Indicate whether the font size of territory names should be determined dynamically based on the territory size (the larger the territory, the larger the name) or displayed with a fixed font size.
 In case of a fixed size, specify the size:

-Check the Show data pop-up box if you'd like Mapsly to show a popup when user hovers their cursor over a territory, and specify which data fields to show in the popup:
+Check the Show data pop-up box if you'd like Mapsly to show a popup when a user hovers their cursor over a territory, and specify which data fields to show in the popup: